Black Hole of Calcutta: Literature

+Mark Twain, on Chapter 20 in his travelogue Innocents Abroad (1867), describes a cell he and his fellow passengers were put into by police in Bellagio, Italy, as "the Black Hole of Calcutta on a small scale."
+Later, in chapter 54 of his Following the Equator (1897), he visits Calcutta and describes the history of the place, quoting an excerpt from Holwell.
+He also mentions the destruction of the site: "the mention of Calcutta infallibly brings up the Black Hole...and yet within the time of men who still live, the Black Hole was torn down and thrown away as carelessly as if its bricks were common clay, not ingots of historic gold.
+There is no accounting for human beings."

 Muriel Rukeyser, in The Book of the Dead, originally published as a group of poems in U.S. 1: Poems (1938), quotes from Vito Marcantonio's speech "Dusty Death" (1936).
 Rukeyser was writing about the Hawk's Nest Tunnel tragedy and referenced to Marcantonio's speech to compare the silicate tunnels to the Black Holes of Calcutta, writing "This is the place.
 Away from this my life I am indeed Adam unparadiz'd.
 Some fools call this the Black Hole of Calcutta.
 I don't know how they ever get to Congress."

 Thomas Pynchon refers to the Black Hole of Calcutta in the historical novel Mason & Dixon (1997).
 The character Charles Mason spends much time on Saint Helena with the astronomer Nevil Maskelyne, the brother-in-law of Lord Robert Clive of India.
 Later in the story, Jeremiah Dixon visits New York City, and attends a secret "Broad-Way" production of the "musical drama", The Black Hole of Calcutta, or, the Peevish Wazir, "executed with such a fine respect for detail ...".
 Kenneth Tynan satirically refers to it in the long-running musical revue Oh!
 Calcutta!, which was played on Broadway for more than 7,000 performances.
 Edgar Allan Poe makes reference to the "stifling" of the prisoners in the introduction to "The Premature Burial" (1844).
 The Black Hole is mentioned in Looking Backward (1888) by Edward Bellamy as an example of the depravity of the past.

 In a story written by Indian author Masti Venkatesha Iyengar, "Rangana Maduve" ("Ranga's Marriage"), the narrator Shyama describes Ranga's house as 'the Black Hole of Calcutta' because of the large crowd that had gathered to see Ranga when he came home after completing his studies.
 If all the people had gone inside, the house would have become as crowded as the Black Hole of Calcutta.